-- The coronavirus pandemic has turned the world upside down, exposing major weaknesses in our economy and the deep-seated inequalities in our City that meant the most vulnerable people were hit the hardest.
+- COVID and the cost of living crisis has turned the world upside down, exposing major weaknesses in our economy and the deep-seated inequalities in our City that meant the most vulnerable people were hit the hardest.

 - As the local economy recovers, we have a once-in-a-lifetime chance to build back better than before.